Danielifg/crypto-token-design/README.md

 The project contains boiler plate for a complete DApp over React, Web3 and Solidity smart contracts.
 For contract bundling and deployments we use truffle configuration to deploy contracts to any public network specified into truffle-config.js.

-To Verify/Publish on Etherscan we will use Truffle verify plugin and contract functions will be available for testing over ehterscan website.
+To Verify/Publish on Etherscan we will use Truffle verify plugin and contract functions will be available for testing over Etherscan website.

 Demo: Contract on Ropsten Network [Etherscan](https://ropsten.etherscan.io/token/0xBD268AD65620B697d46D7d5b8DEEC93228af1b12)